Buffalo Tail Consulting, LLC

 Technical Advice of Tribal consultation sessions

-Strategic preparation for listening sessions and congressional hearings
+Strategic preparation for congressional hearings

 Analysis of federal budget trends and funding opportunities